ThinkDataEd/curriculum/docs/unit3/lesson9.md

 13. Inform students that the left side of the handout will be completed as a class, and then student teams will work together to complete the right side.

-14. Using the Data Cycle as a guide, students should brainstorm a statistical investigative question that is related to the research question. <span style="color:grey">***A possible question might be: What is the typical family size in the United States?***</span>
+14. Using the Data Cycle as a guide, students should brainstorm a statistical question that is related to the research question. <span style="color:grey">***A possible question might be: What is the typical family size in the United States?***</span>

     **<u>Note:</u>** This requires a definition of “family,” which can have a variety of meanings to different people.
 Different definitions will likely guide the discussion of possible survey questions in the following step.

-15. Next, students need to determine 3 survey questions to help answer the statistical investigative question.
-The goal in creating survey questions is to make sure they (1) are unambiguous, and (2) address the statistical investigative question.
+15. Next, students need to determine 3 survey questions to help answer the statistical question.
+The goal in creating survey questions is to make sure they (1) are unambiguous, and (2) address the statistical question.
 Some examples are listed below (which come from different definitions of “family”):

-    **<u>Note:</u>** Survey questions MUST match the statistical investigative question.
+    **<u>Note:</u>** Survey questions MUST match the statistical question.

     100. How many siblings do you have?